SihamDaoud/template-final/README.md

 - [x] Your code is committed and pushed to the GitHub repo that GitHub Classrooms created for you
 - [x] The web page fulfills the minimum content and design requirements
+- [x] The web page works in both mobile and desktop views
 - [x] [GitHub Pages](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/4) is activated for your repo and your web page is live and accessible.
 - [x] The web page passes [W3C validation](https://validator.w3.org/#validate_by_uri) for both `HTML` and `CSS`